 As a result of Saturday's attack, an unidentified source self-described as linked to the Medellín Cartel, asked the Attorney General to accept Pablo Escobar's requests in a recent letter addressed to him.
 In a telephone dialogue with El Tiempo, this person signaled the end of this week as the deadline for the Attorney General to accept Escobar's conditions, or else there will be new attacks with explosive devices in Bogotá.
 The envoy warned that a prompt response is expected.
 Otherwise, the intensity of the attacks will increase daily.
 There are three main requests: 1.
 Internees currently detained in the maximum-security prison in Itagüí are to be transferred to the prison where the Ochoa brothers are held; 2.
 The Attorney General's investigation into who are the true owners of the América de Cali soccer club must be publicly released.
 3. Broadcasting search and reward information with mug shots of the Cali cartel bosses shall be aired on TV-spots in the same fashion as those that are currently aired with the mugshots of our bosses.
-Additionally, measures must be taken immediately against bosses of the Cali cartel" (ElTiempo. com, 1993, February 1, author's translation).
+Additionally, measures must be taken immediately against bosses of the Cali cartel" (ElTiempo. com, 1993, February 1, authors' translation).

-The diffusion of the conception of demonic cartels satisfied several accompanying social functions: 1.
+The international diffusion of the conception of demonic cartels satisfied several accompanying social functions: 1.
 To reassure the public that War on Drugs was about mollifying a handful of large criminal organizations whose main cadres were all identified by law enforcement agencies.
 2. To obscure the successive tidal waves of hundreds of small, decentralized, mainly and unknown criminal gangs that were spreading around the world; 3.
 To hold Latin American countries, especially Colombia and Mexico, responsible for the international drug trafficking problem; 4.
-To avoid the co-responsibility of consumer countries in dealing with international drug trafficking; 5.
+To overlook the co-responsibility of consumer countries in dealing with international drug trafficking; 5.
 To magnify victories of law enforcement agencies in the fight against drugs, highlighting seizures and captures allegedly associated with cartels (Silva-García, 1997).
 The widespread conception of the demonic cartels also served to shroud that the lion's share of profits coming from this global illicit trade was amassed in consumer countries to their economic benefit (Vélez-Gutiérrez, 2018).

-This conception of cartels facilitated their inset into the dominant worldview shaped at the end of the Cold War, in which these criminal juggernauts replaced the former Soviet Union as the main existential threat to Western capitalist values and way of life.
-This narrative eventually permeated anti-drug policy making circles, which accepted it in perfunctory fashion to ground successive flawed strategies to control international drug trafficking.
-Not surprisingly Nigerian law enforcement agencies currently report what they reckon to be their own drug cartels (Uzuegbu-Wilson, 2019).
+This conception of cartels facilitated their insertion in the dominant worldview that was shaped towards the end of the Cold War, in which these criminal juggernauts replaced the former Soviet Union as the main existential threat to Western capitalist values and way of life.
+This narrative eventually permeated anti-drug and transnational crime policy making circles, which accepted it in perfunctory fashion to ground successive flawed strategies to control transnational crime.
+Not surprisingly, in Nigeria drug trafficking criminal groups that are reported to be closely linked to the summit of power through "elite involvement and protection networks" are now reckoned to be their own drug cartels (Uzuegbu-Wilson, 2019, 1).
+Nor is it startling that scholars regularly report in their academic work about the permanent influence of Mexican drug cartels in Colombia's transnational criminal world (Cortés-Castillo, 2020).

-INTERNATIONAL ANTI-DRUG POLICIES AND LAW ENFORCEMENT STRATEGIES
+INTERNATIONAL ANTI-DRUG AND TRANSNATIONAL CRIME POLICIES AND LAW ENFORCEMENT STRATEGIES